MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 	Notice the line in the output that reads "publicAccessLevel: 'Blob'".
 By default, the containers you create are private, which means that the container and its contents can only be accessed by the owner of the storage account (or anyone who has the container's access key).
 However, the "-p blob" switch you included in the command that created the container allows anonymous read access to blobs in that container.
 This is generally the way you configure a container that holds images and other public assets for Web sites.

 1. The next step is to create a blob by uploading a file to the "images" container.
-The file you will upload is named azure-banner.jpg and is provided for you with this lab.
-At the command prompt, navigate to this lab's "resources" directory, making it the current directory.
+The file you will upload is named azure-banner.jpg and is provided for you in the "resources" directory of this lab.
+At the command prompt, navigate to this lab's "resources" directory.

 1. Execute the following command, replacing *[accountname]* with the storage account's name and *[accountkey]* with the storage account's key to create a blob named "banner.jpg:"